HinaseM/AAM-reference/README.md

 The query object must already be **subset to microglia** before running this script.
 For marker genes, see the Methods section of the associated manuscript for the approach used in this study (Tmem119, Aif1 positive; Hexb for excluding monocytes/macrophages) as a reference, but this step is left to the user's judgment for their own data.

+## After running the script

+This script outputs per-cell predictions only.
+Downstream analyses are left to the user's own experimental design, for example:

+- Quantifying the proportion of each predicted AAM state per sample/condition
+- Statistical comparison between conditions (e.g., GLMM as used in this study, see Methods)
+- Visualizing predicted states in UMAP space or as stacked bar plots

+Cells labeled "unpredicted" (prediction score below threshold) should generally be excluded from downstream quantification, or reported separately.